ayashkov/fastapi-study/README.md

-# python-study
+# Python Study

-A study of Python, uv, FastAPI
+A study of Python, uv, and FastAPI.